mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ```

-For Gitpod, to make this alias persist on the creation of new workspaces, we need to create a bash script that will create the '.bash_aliases' file and populate it with the alias for the terraform command.
+For Gitpod, to make this alias persist on the creation of new workspaces, I need to create a bash script that will create the '.bash_aliases' file and populate it with the alias for the terraform command.

 The bash script should do the following:-
 - Create file /home/gitpod/.bash_aliases, if it doesn't exist.
 - Use the cat command to populate the file with the alias.
 - Make the aliases available immediately, by using the source command on the .bash_aliases file.
 - The bash script should be stored in the '/workspace/terraform-beginner-bootcamp-2023-azure/bin' folder.
-- We can make the script executable using the command below:
+- I shall make the script executable using the command below:
 ```bash
 $ chmod 764 ./bin/create_bash_aliases
 ```